Veterans’ RightsAn independent resource for veterans

 The Veteran's lumbar spine disability and associated radiculopathy have been rated at the maximum available benefit, with a 20 percent rating for each issue since June 29, 2017.

 The deciding factor: The evidence shows that the Veteran's lumbar spine disability has not resulted in ankylosis or forward flexion of less than 30 degrees from June 29, 2017 onwards, which would warrant a higher rating.
-The radiculopathy is characterized by moderate symptoms.
+The radiculopathy associated with his lumbar spine disability is currently rated at the maximum available benefit.

 This is a plain-language summary generated by AI from a public Board of Veterans’ Appeals decision.
 It can contain errors — always verify against the original.
 Look up the original decision on VA.gov (opens in a new tab) using citation 1801437.